804855323/electron-notarize-dmg/README.md

 Keep in mind that stapling the dmg file changes its contents so you have to update the blockmap and auto update files.

-(You can notarize and not staple to keep the file intact.
-This would require end users to have connectivity to validate the file)

 ### Usage: